beto0607/jira-cli/README.md

 - How to get your Account ID?
 Go to your profile, the URL will be something like:
   `https://your-project.atlassian.net/jira/people/<YOUR_ACCOUNT_ID>` <- Copy it
 - How to get your email? 🤔 🤷

-## FZF

-You can use [fzf](https://github.com/junegunn/fzf) for searching, for example, transitions or assignees.
-If disabled, it will use some custom prompting.

-Enable by running `jira-cli config set fzf.enabled on`.